badwolf4815162342/GoogleMotionPhotosToGif/README.md

 ```
 ![Console Output](console_output.png)

 With this information you could extract the video part of each Motion Photo yourself but Google Takeout has already done it for you in the third file.
+If you want to read more about the structure of Google Motion Photo files, I can recomment the article Working with Motion Photos by Fernando García Álvarez.
+You can find a lonk in the credits.

 * `MVIMG_20200315_182332(1).jpg` - This is the **video part** of your Motion Photo.
 By renaming it to MVIMG_20200315_182332(1).mp4 you can use it as a normal MP4 and watch it with your usual player.
 By running the script `motion_photo_to_gif.py` and commenting out line 18 to the end of the script with the `#` symbol you can get this done automatically for all of those video part files.